vegaprotocol/documentation/versioned_docs/version-v0.77/api/using-the-apis.md

 <Topic />

 ## Connecting to the APIs
 As most of the APIs are designed to be used for trading-related queries, the best place to try them out is on the testnet network, also known as Fairground.

-The public servers differ between testnet and mainnet, as do the network configurations your Vega-compatible wallet needs in order to connect.
-See the [public servers page](./public-servers.md) for details.

 To use the APIs, a developer will need access to a network-compatible instance of the relevant software, depending on their goals: core node, data node, and/or Vega Wallet.